Dan J. Harkey

 The RTO Push—And the Hybrid Middle Ground

-A wave of return‑to‑office (RTO) mandates in 2024–2025 has not restored five-day office norms.
+A wave of return-to-office (RTO) mandates in 2024–2025 has not restored the five-day office norm.
 Research finds that RTO can depress job satisfaction and increase turnover among specific cohorts, even as a subset of workers values office time for mentoring and serendipitous collaboration.
-In practice, hybrid remains the prevailing outcome, with about one‑quarter of U.S. paid days done from home in 2024 and little planned change in the following year.
+In practice, hybrid remains the prevailing outcome, with approximately one-quarter of U.S. paid days worked from home in 2024 and little planned change in the following year.

 Importantly, by early 2022, many teleworkers reported they were remote by choice rather than because offices were closed, evidence that preferences, not just restrictions, underpin the new equilibrium.